k3ntako/5th-Dimension-CLI/README.md

 # Fifth Dimension CLI
 This is a node CLI program that allows a user to search the Google Books API and add any resulting books to their reading list.
 The user's data will be persisted in a database.

+This program is built using test-driven development and Typescript.
+Test-driven development helps ensure to ensure maximal test coverage.
+By writing a test prior to every feature, it ensures that no feature goes without a test (only feature missing a test is Loading.ts due to time constraints).
+Tests help prevent bugs and assure that the features are doing what we expect them to.
+Typescript makes code easier to read by providing the type of a variable to the reader.
+It also prevents bugs by pointing out areas where the variables are assigned unexpected types.

 ## Getting Started
+1. Make sure you have Node.js installed.
+Try running `node -v` in your Terminal.
+If you get an error or do not see your version, download Node from `here` and install it.
-1. In Terminal go to the directory where you'd like this project to live and run:
+2. In Terminal go to the directory where you'd like this project to live and run:
 ```
   $ git clone https://github.com/k3ntako/5th-Dimension-CLI.git
 ```
-2. Go into the newly created folder:
+3. Go into the newly created folder:
 ```
   $ cd 5th-Dimension-CLI
 ```
-3. Install all the dependencies:
+4. Install all the dependencies:
 ```
   $ npm i
 ```
-4. Install PostgreSQL:
+5. Install PostgreSQL:
 - Follow the [directions](https://www.postgresql.org/download/) for your operating system.
 - For macOS, it is easier to download the [Postgres.app](https://postgresapp.com/) instead of following the instructions above.
-5. Create database and run migrations:
+6. Create database and run migrations:
 ```
   $ npx sequelize-cli db:create
   $ npm migrate
 ```
-6. Get a Google Developer API Key
+7. Get a Google Developer API Key
   - Follow the instructions [here](https://developers.google.com/books/docs/v1/using#APIKey);
   - Create a `.env` in the root directory of your project by running
   ```